 5. Set up app notifications on your phone.

 Notifications help you stay on top of the best deals while limiting the amount of research you have to do.
 If you don’t like being constantly pinged, however, consider signing up for emails from your favorite service or visit Savings.com to find all the current promotions and coupons.

 6. Take advantage of BOGO deals.

-Again, it’s all about being flexible on what you order and whom you order it from.
+Finding the best deals is ultimately all about being flexible on what you order and whom you order it from.
 Buy one, get one deals are a fantastic way to save money on group meals or stock up on food for the week.
-Uber Eats, in particular, is known for offering BOGO deals at select restaurants.
+Uber Eats in particular is known for offering BOGO deals at select restaurants.

 8. Take advantage of Grubhub’s price match guarantee.

 That’s right, Grubhub actually has a price match guarantee.
 All you have to do is submit your order on the app and follow the instructions provided.
-You should get a response within 24 hours.
+Most users get a response within 24 hours.
 If accepted, you’ll receive the difference in cost and an additional $5 off your next order.

 9. Prioritize restaurants that offer free delivery.